-Equal to or greater And less The critical storm for discharge limitations shall be
+Equal to or greater than And less than The critical storm fordischarge limitations shall be (Years)

-than than (Years)

 - 10 1

 10 20 2

 20 50 5

 50 100 10

 100 250 25

 250 500 50

 500 - 100

 - (b) The peak rate of runoff from the critical storm occurring over the development shall not exceed the peak rate of runoff from a one-year return period storm occurring over the same area under predevelopment conditions.
 Storms of less frequent occurrence (longer return period) than the critical storm, shall have a peak rate of runoff not greater than the same storm under predevelopment conditions.
 As an example, if the total volume is to be increased by 35 percent, the critical storm is a five-year storm.
 The peak rate of runoff for all storms up to this intensity shall be controlled so as not to exceed the peak rate of runoff from a one-year return period storm under predevelopment conditions in the area.
-The runoff from a more intense storm, up to a 5400-year return period storm must be controlled so as not to exceed the predevelopment peak rate from the same return period storm, and the one hundred year post-developed peak rate of runoff shall not exceed the pre-developed peak rate of runoff for the ten-year return period. - (c) Appropriate stormwater runoff control addresses both peak rate and total volume of runoff.
+The runoff from a more intense storm, up to a 5/1400-year return period storm must be controlled so as not to exceed the predevelopment peak rate from the same return period storm, and the one hundred year postdeveloped peak rate of runoff shall not exceed the predeveloped peak rate of runoff for the ten-year return period-. - (c) Appropriate stormwater runoff control addresses both peak rate and total volume of runoff.
 In addition to peak rates of stormwater runoff, methods for minimizing post construction increases in stormwater runoff volumes are strongly encouraged.
-Methods for reducing runoff volumes may include those listed below. - (1) Retarding flow velocities by increasing friction; for example, grassed road ditches rather than paved street gutters where practical; discharging roof water into vegetated areas; or grass and rock lined drainage channels; - (2) Grading and construction of terraces and diversions to slow runoff and use of grade stabilization structures to provide a level of control in flow paths and stream gradients; - (3) Induced infiltration of terraces and diversions to slow runoff and use of grade stabilization structures to provide a level of control in flow paths and stream gradients; - (4) Provisions for retention and detention; for example, permanent ponds and lakes with stormwater basins provided with proper drainage, multiple use areas for stormwater detention and recreation, wildlife, transportation, fire protection, aesthetics, or subsurface storage areas. - (5) Other methods for controlling post construction water quality as approved by the City Engineer. - (6) Green Infrastructure Best Management Practices shall be incorporated into the plan of development when directed by the City Engineer of their designee.
-These practices shall include but not be limited to the following:
+Methods for reducing runoff volumes may include those listed below. - (1) Retarding flow velocities by increasing friction; for example, grassed road ditches rather than paved street gutters where practical; discharging roof water into vegetated areas; or grass and rock lined drainage channels; - (2) Grading and construction of terraces and diversions to slow runoff and use of grade stabilization structures to provide a level of control in flow paths and stream gradients; - (3) Induced infiltration of terraces and diversions to slow runoff and use of grade stabilization structures to provide a level of control in flow paths and stream gradients; - (4) Provisions for retention and detention; for example, permanent ponds and lakes with stormwater basins provided with proper drainage, multiple use areas for stormwater detention and recreation, wildlife, transportation, fire protection, aesthetics, or subsurface storage areas. - (5) Other methods for controlling post construction water quality as approved by the City Engineer. - (6) Green Infrastructure Best Management Practices shall be incorporated into the plan of development whenas directed by the City Engineer orf their designee, unless the City Engineer or their designee determine that such practices are impossible or impracticable based on documentation provided by the applicant or developer. - These practices shall include but not be limited to the following: